NoahRobit72/ReactTest/README.md

 ![hello](Extras/Homepage.png)

+### How to Use
+To use the website, all you have to do is click here [ResearchRatings.com](https://storied-syrniki-9241c1.netlify.app/).
+There are no prerequisites.

 ## Overview
 This is a web platform designed to help undergraduate students find and review research programs at their universities.
 The website aims to be a combination of "Rate My Professor" and "Glassdoor" for undergraduate research programs, allowing students to read and write reviews of research programs at their universities.